geerlingguy/macos-virtualbox-vm/README.md

 - Depending on your hardware, you may also want to increase RAM and the share of CPU power the VM is allowed to use.
 - When the installation is complete, and you have a fresh new macOS VM, you can shut it down and create a snapshot.
 This way, you can go back to the initial state in the future.
 I use this technique to test the [`mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook), which I use to set up and configure my own Mac workstation for web and app development.

-##Larger VM Screen Resolution
+## Larger VM Screen Resolution

 To control the screen size of your macOS VM:

   1. Shutdown your VM
   2. Run the following VBoxManage command:

-`VBoxManage setextradata "{vmname}" VBoxInternal2/EfiGopMode N`
+        VBoxManage setextradata "[VM_NAME]" VBoxInternal2/EfiGopMode N

-Replace `{vmname}` with the name of your Virtual Machine.
+Replace `[VM_NAME]` with the name of your Virtual Machine.
 Replace `N` with one of 0,1,2,3,4,5.
-These numbers correspond to the screen resolutions 640x480, 800x600, 1024x768, 1280x1024, 1440x900, 1920x1200 screen resolution respectively.
+These numbers correspond to the screen resolutions 640x480, 800x600, 1024x768, 1280x1024, 1440x900, 1920x1200 screen resolution, respectively.

 The video mode can only be changed when the VM is powered off and remains persistent until changed.
-The full discussion can be found at this link for the original [`Forum Discussion`](https://forums.virtualbox.org/viewtopic.php?f=22&t=54030).
+See more details in [this forum discussion](https://forums.virtualbox.org/viewtopic.php?f=22&t=54030).

 ## Notes